NAME OF ORGANISATION

 Australian Classification of Health Interventions available from link on this page AIHW ACHI

-The locations of all private health establishments have been coded according to the Australian Standard Geographical Classification (State/territory and Capital City Rest of State breakdown provided for some data items).
-For the 2010-2011 collection, PHEC provided State/territory, Capital City Rest of State breakdown and a division into Metro & Rural based on ASGS to enable a data comparison between the two classifications.
-For the 2011-12 collection onwards, the Capital City Rest of State breakdown was removed, replaced with a Metro/Rural split.
+The locations of all private health establishments had been coded according to the Australian Standard Geographical Classification (State/territory and Capital City/Rest of State breakdown provided for some data items).
+From 2010-11 the new Australian Statistical Geography Standard (ASGS) was introduced.
+PHEC provided data on both classifications for one yea (2010-2011) to enable a data comparison between the two classifications.
+For the 2011-12 collection onwards, the Capital City/ Rest of State breakdown was removed, replaced with a Metro/Rural split.

 Other concepts (summary)

 Data is collected from individual private, acute and psychiatric hospitals and free-standing day hospitals at hospital establishment level.

 - A separation is the process by which an admitted patient completes an episode of care.

 - Patient days are the number of days of stay (ie.) separation date minus admission date for admitted patients who underwent separation during the financial year.

 Other (specify below)

 Data is collected at the establishment level.
 Due to confidentiality, data below state level is not usually available, except for Metropolitan and Rural (2010-11 was first year for this ASGS classification).